A multi-centre polyp detection and segmentation dataset for generalisability assessment: Code availability

 \section{Code availability}

 To help users with the evaluate the generalizability of detection and segmentation method a code is available at: \url{https://github.com/sharibox/EndoCV2021-polyp_det_seg_gen}.
-The code also consists of inference codes that to assist in center-based split analysis.
+The code also consists of inference codes that to assist in centre-based split analysis.
 Benchmark codes of the polypGen dataset with provided training and validation split in this paper for segmentation is also available at: \url{https://github.com/sharibox/PolypGen-Benchmark.git}.
+All the method codes are also available at different GitHub repositories provided in the Table 1.